juangamella/aicp/README.md

 results_1581038775_n_workers:-1_batch_size:20000_debug:False_avg_deg:3.0_G:30_runs:32_p_min:8_p_max:8_w_min:0.0_w_max:1.0_var_min:0_var_max:1.0_int_min:0.0_int_max:1.0_random_state:110_finite:True_max_iter:50_n:10_alpha:0.001_tag:exmple.pickle
 ```

-## Plotting results

-The plots can be generated with the plotting notebooks, i.e. `plots_*`.
-Edit the notebook to add the path to the desired result files and execute.

 ## Reproducing the results<a name="rep"></a>

 The commands to reproduce the results from the paper can be found in the `experiments/` directory.
 In particular,